-The average time-to-degree for MEMP PhD students is 5.7 years.
+Similar to other PhD programs in MIT's School of Engineering, the average time-to-degree for MEMP PhD students is less than six years.

 What can I expect?

 You'll begin by choosing a concentration in a classical discipline of engineering or physical science.
 During your first two years in HST, you'll complete a series of courses to learn the fundamentals of your chosen area.